adammharris/twig/document-metadata.md

 document.
 The guard is deliberately conservative (any `</script`, case-insensitive) — legitimate frontmatter never contains it.
-The obscurer `<!--`+`<script` double-escape can only *swallow* trailing markup (a non-injection corruption) and is left to the Stage-2 pass.
-Contrast `<code>` (the old code-block projection), which is PCDATA and entity-encodes `<`/`&`/`>` on disk — safe, but the raw slice is no longer verbatim config.
+The obscurer `<!--`+`<script` double-escape can only *swallow* trailing markup (a non-injection corruption) and is left as a documented edge (a per-format safe re-encode would live in the fig-integration layer, which knows the value's structure).
+Contrast `<code>`
+(the old code-block projection), which is PCDATA and entity-encodes `<`/`&`/`>` on disk — safe, but the raw slice is no longer verbatim config.

 ## Input liberal, output opinionated

-- **Liberal on input:** accept `---`/`---<lang>` at top, bottom, or both; any supported language; merge them all into the scope's one record.
+- **Liberal on input:** Twig accepts `---`/`---<lang>` at top, bottom, or both, in any language, and preserves each as its own `metadata` node.
-- **Opinionated on model:** one logical record per scope, hoisted to a side-table.
-- **Opinionated on output:** when Twig *writes*, emit one canonical block (default position/encoding, or preserve what it read), so round-tripping doesn't multiply blocks.
+- **Opinionated on output:** Twig re-emits each block losslessly in its own language, at its own edge.

-## Two decisions still open
+- **The one-logical-record view** (merging front + end into a single queryable record) is the fig-integration layer's model, not Twig's — see below.

+## Handed to the fig layer (not Twig's to decide)

+These were the "open decisions" while this was mis-scoped as Twig work.
+They are *config* semantics, so they belong to fig / the integration layer:

 1. **Merge / collision policy.** When the front block says `title = A` and the back block says `title = B`, what wins?
-Candidate: deep-merge maps, last-in-document-order wins for scalar collisions, with a diagnostic.
+Candidate: deep-merge maps, last-in-document-order wins for scalar collisions, with a diagnostic;
-   Alternative: hard error on conflict (defensible for a precision tool).
+   hard-error-on-conflict is the stricter alternative.
+Either way it's a config-tree merge — fig's operation, not Twig's.
-2. **Provenance for editing.** This is the hard part and the thing that makes Twig *Twig*: if a key came from the back block and someone edits it, the round-trip must rewrite the **back** block, not the front.
-That means tracking a source span **per key**, not just per block.
-The span machinery can do it; most tools can't, which is why they don't offer editable metadata.
+2. **Provenance for editing.** If a key came from the back block and someone edits it, the round-trip must rewrite the **back** block. fig produces per-key spans *within* a block's text; Twig already owns the block's absolute span and the splice (`replaceAtSpan`); the glue composes the two offsets (via the `content_span` seam hook above).
+Most tools can't do this because they have neither half; Twig + fig have both.

 ## Why hasn't anyone done this?